ProfCoder/VideoProcessingToolkit/README.md

 ### `delete_1of3_frames.ipynb`
 This notebook systematically removes every third frame in each subfolder of the specified parent directory by:

+- **Interactive Folder Selection:** Visually selecttion of folders with styled checkboxes and a button.
+- **Progress Bar:** Displays a progress bar for better tracking of frame deletion tasks.
 - **Listing and Sorting Frames**: Lists all frames in each folder and sorts them by frame number.
 - **Deleting Frames**: Deletes every third frame based on their order in the sorted list.